-Figure 182: Field Format options
+Figure 188: Field Format options

-- 4) Repeat these steps for each field in the table. - 5) To access additional formatting options, click the button to the right of the Format example panel (Format example button in Figure 181). - 6) Description can be anything, or can be left blank.
-(Figure 183 is an example of this.) - To save and close the table, select File > Close.
+- 4) To access additional formatting options, click the button to the right of the Format example field. - 5) Description can be anything, or can be left blank. - 6) To save and close the table, choose File > Save.
 Name the table Fuel.
+Close the Fuel table.

 Follow the same steps to create the Vacations table.
-The fields and their field types are listed in Figure 183.
+The fields and their field types are listed in Figure 189.
 Make sure you make the Date field the primary key before closing.
-(Right click the Grey box to the left of Date.
-Select Primary key from the context menu.)
-Name the table Vacations, and save it.
+(Right-click the gray box to the left of Date and select Primary key from the menu.)
+Save the table and name it Vacations.
+Close the Vacations table.